 The unrelenting pace of modernity quickly blurs one moment into another, propelling us to seek out harmony and reclaim our present.
 Chao, the Way of Tea, is one path to gently embrace our life.

 Free Shipping for Orders $75 and Over ($50 and over for GVRD).
-Due to high volumes faced by shipping carriers, some delays may occur.

 A meaningful ritual can be found in the simple act of making tea — a morning of Chado, watching wisps of steam rise from the tea, before offering a sip to others and ourselves.
 A few more minutes to the routine, but minutes spent consciously, with deliberation.
 A few more moments to yourself, with weighted bowl in palms, holding more than just tea.

 The physical paves way for the spiritual – defined movements of tea ceremony offer a path that cuts through the clutter of the mind.
 With only the necessary Chado steps and utensils set in front of us, we can focus on the four essential principles of Chado:

 To attune to guests, hosts, moods, and seasons.

 To serve with respect and to receive with gratitude.

 To dust off the everyday, not through an intellectual process, but through utmost concentration on the ceremony.